 Steps for first-year students:

-1. To be eligible to apply for Scholar status, University of Windsor applicants must complete the following two steps:
+1. To apply for Scholar status, University of Windsor applicants must complete the following steps:

 - complete the three required training modules at Health and Safety.
 Please select the option for "Requred Training for Students on Unpaid Placements," and complete all three modules.

 - request a reference from a University of Windsor professor, coach, or advisor, supporting your application.
 Due to the pandemic, we are also accepting references from external people who are familiar with your work ethic and academic excellence.
 Send an email to SCHOLARS@uwindsor.ca identifying your chosen reference person, and copying them on the email.
 They will be asked to complete an online survey that focuses on the three selection criteria that are available on this website.

 Your reference is an important part of your application - it is scored in the selection rubric.
 Get to know a professor or staff member whom you admire by attending their office hours, and ask questions about their personal research topic, their research goals, and the current research areas in the field.
 Take the opportunity to learn from them, and share your own curiosity with them.
 If time allows, consider volunteering to work on their research or in their lab during your first year of study.

 2. In your e-mailed letter of invitation to apply there will be a link to the Application Survey.
 The survey will ask you to respond to the following four questions.
 You will only be able to use the link once, so you may wish to prepare your responses in advance.
 Your response to each question must be no more than 2000 characters in length (approximately 250 words).
 Prepare well!
 Experienced writers will tell you that writing a short, disciplined statement is actually harder than writing a longer essay.

 - Give a specific example of a research or creative topic you are curious to explore.
 Explain why the topic is important to you.
 Many professors have websites describing their work that are linked from their departments’ home pages if that helps you answer the question.